nology-tech/react-code-along/notes/plan.md

 ---

-## CA: What is the Project Structure with React?
+## What is the Project Structure with React?

 ### Topics